EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 The metric value added or subtracted from the cost of the hostroute.

 <b>ospfArea</b>
 The area ID of the area in which OSPF Type1 LSAs are advertised.
-When ospfArea if not set, LSAs are advertised on all areas.NOTE: This attribute is deprecated.Replaced by ospfAreaval
+When ospfArea if not set, LSAs are advertised on all areas.

 <b>ospfAreaval</b>
 The area ID of the area in which OSPF Type1 LSAs are advertised.